alexanderenrique/alexanderenrique.github.io/src/wrenching/general-mechanical.md

 **Notes:**
 - Designed a swanky box for Mohammed's Realtime Furnce System
-- Lots of voronoi, hoping it snaps together nicely
+- Lots of voronoi, hoping it snaps together
+- The zero tolerance tolerance on our creality printer creates the perfect interference fit.
+- Realized what looked weird on the RFS.
+With all the voronoi patterns, the large square back plate was out of place, so I rounded the hole for the wire pass through
+- Also threw a hard fillet on the corners to round them

 ### 11/2/2025
 **Category:** Precursor Rack